SauravSewparsad/Intro-to-Javascript/README.md

 - The most basic operator is the equality operator ==.
 The equality operator compares two values and returns true if they're equivalent or false if they are not.
 Note that equality is different from assignment (=), which assigns the value on the right of the operator to a variable on the left.

 day 4 is now complete and i will now continue with my landing page.
+Day 5 of Javascript.
+Today i will be doing a sprint for day 5, reviwing all the activities and things i have leaned in the past 5 days.